jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

   the cost of increased memory usage.
 A value of 1 here effectively disables the fair-queuing logic, but still allows requests to be queued.

-* Increasing `queueLengthLimit` allows larger bursts of traffic to be sustained without dropping any requests, at the cost of increased memory usage.
+* Increasing `queueLengthLimit` allows larger bursts of traffic to be sustained without dropping any requests, at the cost of increased latency and memory usage.

 * Changing `handSize` allows you to adjust the probability of collisions between different flows and the overall concurrency available to a single flow in an